 Researchers in Southeast Asia, especially Malaysia and Indonesia, have proven that SF is one of the important fish for human health.
-SF powder protein concentrate has been shown to be able to accelerate the healing of infectious diseases and increase endurance due to its protein albumin content9.
+SF powder protein concentrate has been shown to be able to accelerate the healing of infectious diseases and increase endurance due to its protein albumin content.

 Albumin is the main fraction of elliptical plasma proteins and has a molecular weight and isoelectric pH that varies by species.
-The molecular weight of human plasma albumin is 69,000, egg albumin is 44,000, and in mammalian meat is 63,00010.
+The molecular weight of human plasma albumin is 69,000, egg albumin 44,000, and in mammalian meat 63000.
 The isoeletric pH of albumin varies between 4.6 (egg albumin) to 4.9 (serum albumin).
 Mature human albumin consists of a polypeptide chain.
-Albumin is rich in lysine amino acids, arginine, glutamic acid, and aspartic acid11.

-The nutritional content of SF can be seen in the following table:
+Albumin is rich in lysine amino acids, arginine, glutamic acid, and aspartic acid.
+The nutritional content of SF can be seen in the Table 2.